Potluck-planner-4-build-week/Front-end/README.md

 **[DELETE]** to `https://back-end-nodes-postgresql.herokuapp.com/api/events/:id`; removes the event with the `id` referenced.
 Returns all available events.
 <!-- This endpoint needs to be created in the backend (IF THERES STILL TIME!) -->
 *This endpoint can only be accessed by an authenticated user.*

+Dashboard:
+  The features that allow guests to change their item and confirm they're going are tested by axios post requests to reqres.